Our service now covers areas all across Canada

 However, this project can still turn costly.
 If you're looking to save some funds while still renovating, RenoQuotes.com has compiled a list of affordable options for every homeowner to consider.

 Vinyl is an exceptionally affordable material that offers the homeowner endless colour and pattern options.
 Regardless if you’ve got a minimal thing going on in your home or if you’re channelling the psychedelic 70’s, you won’t have to worry as there is something for everybody.
 Vinyl backsplashes are extremely easy to install.
 Measure the area you are looking to cover, then use scissors to cut out the pattern.
-Simply remove backing and stick directly onto your wall.
+Simply remove the backing and stick directly onto your wall.

 This option is waterproof and won’t break the bank.
-Plus, if you happen to get sick of the paisley pattern you’ve chosen, you can opt out for another design at lost cost and little effort!
+Plus, if you happen to get sick of the paisley pattern you’ve chosen, you can opt out for another design at low cost and with little effort!
 Keep in mind that vinyl backing adheres best to smoothly painted walls, so it might be in your best interest to give your walls a fresh coat just in case!

 If you’re trying to keep the rustic charm alive in your home, salvaged moulding and old wood boards are a beautiful option.
 Salvaged wood can be repainted or refinished to suit whatever personal style you’ve harnessed.
 Though, consider finishing with a semi-gloss paint or stain, as you'll want something water-resistant to stand up against any spills from the sink.

 This low-cost backsplash option can be attached using construction adhesive.
-Also, make sure to seal the wood boards or panels with a waterproof caulk.
+Also, make sure to seal the wood boards or panels with waterproof caulk.
 For lighter salvaged woods, like plywood, you could consider attaching the wood to the wall using strips of velcro.
 If you’re renting your place but in need of an update, this is the perfect option with minimal cost and commitment.

 Looking for experts to install a kitchen backsplash?